oconnor663/jacko.io/posts/async_intro.md

 Async/await, or "async IO", is a new-ish[^new_ish] language feature that lets our programs do more than one thing at a time.
-It's sort of an alternative to multithreading,[^threads] though Rust programs often use both.
-Async is popular with websites and network services that handle many connections at once,[^lots] because running lots of "futures" or "tasks" is more efficient than running lots of threads.
-This series will be an introduction to futures, tasks, and async IO.
+It's sort of an alternative to multithreading, though Rust programs often use both.[^threads] Async is popular with websites and network services that handle many connections at once,[^lots] because running lots of "futures" or "tasks" is more efficient than running lots of threads.

-[^new_ish]: Rust has had async/await since 2019.
-For comparison, C# added
+[^new_ish]: Rust added async/await in 2019.
+For comparison, C# added it in
-    async/await in 2012, Python added it in 2015, JS in 2017, and C++ in 2020.
+    2012, Python in 2015, JS in 2017, and C++ in 2020.

 [^threads]: Throughout this series we'll compare examples using threads to
     examples that accomplish the same thing using async.
-If this is your first time using threads in any language, though, this approach might be more confusing than helpful, because you'll have to learn two things at once.
-    For an introduction to threads, see [Chapter&nbsp;16][ch16] and [Chapter&nbsp;20][ch20] of [The Book].
+If this is your first time using threads in any language, this approach might be more confusing than helpful, because you'll have to learn two things at once.
+For an introduction to threads in Rust, see [Chapter&nbsp;16][ch16] and [Chapter&nbsp;20][ch20] of [The Book].

 [The Book]: https://doc.rust-lang.org/book